shephaliranjan/espresso-bootcamp/README.md

 1. Create a testmodule with custom dependencies for espresso tests
 2. Implement a custom test runner and use it to initiate dependencies
+3. Use injection of a helper class from task #8

 #####Description:
 Learn how the production app initiates dependencies.